Did you know, there are around 100 islands around the spectacular Welsh Coast?

 Caldey Island is also a haven for wildlife and is one of the only places in the country where you can see red squirrels, who arrived on the island as part of a conservation programme of rat eradication to help other wildlife thrive, such as puffins and hedgehogs.

 Blessed with beautiful golden sandy beaches, secret coves, scenic walks and incredible views of Tenby and the south coast of England, Caldey is a must-visit on a holiday in Tenby.
-You can even stay in an apartment with a view of this truly special island.

 How to get there: Book your ticket from April to October from the Caldey Island Kiosk at the top of Tenby Harbour.
 At high tide, the boats leave from Tenby Harbour; at low tide, they leave from the landing stage on Tenby Castle Beach.